 - We recommend skipping Mui Ne and doing the mountain route from Ho Chi Minh to Dalat.

 - The coast between Nha Trang and Hoi An is mainly a busy highway.
 There are good beach resorts but uneventful riding.

 Hai Van Pass – Touristy & Busy

 The coastal drive between Danang and Hue is known as the Hai Van Pass.
 This is the most famous piece of road in Vietnam.
-A mountain pass that has a mountain view on one side and a marvelous sea view on the other.
-A beautiful road, but at the same time, an overrated road and there are far better options in Vietnam for both coastal riding and mountain riding.
+A mountain pass with a mountain view on one side and a marvelous sea view on the other.
+A beautiful road, but at the same time, an overrated road, and there are far better options in Vietnam for both coastal riding and mountain riding.

 Hai Van Pass Tips

 - Rent a quality scooter or motorbike.
 Many vendors rent deathtraps on wheels.